Chapter 13:

 “Did I fall asleep?” asked Lu.

-It was dusk, the next morning, and the world seemed indifferent to the group's plight.
-Debuu's disappearance had seemingly pacified Truck-kun, if only for now; it had gone into the night after the collision with the tanuki.
-Following that, Jin had suggested (and the others had agreed) not to go back to the House of Still Waters for the time being; and so they had slept in their old friend's cave, two of them standing guard at a time.
+It was dawn, the next morning, and the world seemed indifferent to the group's plight.
+The disappearance of Debuu, as well as the sentai's demotion, had seemingly pacified Truck-kun, if only for now; the machine had sunk into the nightly murk after it had collided with the tanuki.
+Following that, Jin had suggested—and the others had agreed—not to go back to the House of Still Waters, at least for the time being; and so they had slept in their old friend's cave, two of them standing guard at a time.
 The night had been difficult.
 Not so much because of the exterior storm, but more so because of the interior one; there was a flurry of questions everyone was asking themselves, but each of them was too anxious to speak them aloud yet.

-It was the girls' turn to keep watch; Marcel and Jin were deeper in the cavern, sleeping, perhaps.
+It was the girls' turn to keep watch; Marcel and Jin had gone deeper into the cavern, to sleep, perhaps.
 The sullen, grey landscape didn't offer much visibility, but their eyes had adjusted to the absence of light.
-Often, Inês' gaze would drift to the place she'd had her first conversation with the tanuki, where he had shifted into a fluffy white tree.
-It couldn't have been that long ago, but it was at least one lifetime away, now.
+Often, Inês' gaze would drift to the place where the tanuki had shifted into a downy white tree, the place where she had had her first conversation with him, the place where she had befriended him.
+It couldn't have been that long ago, she thought, but it was at least one lifetime away, now.

-She lowered her head and wept softly.
-Lu came closer and put an arm around her.
+She lowered her head and wept softly, her front resting against her knees.
+Lu came closer and put an arm around her, bringing her in for a warm embrace.
+The wind's shrill lament echoed as the two of them lingered.

-He was standing a little behind the other three, dragging his feet.
+The boy was standing a few paces behind the other three, dragging his feet.
 He had been the most morose and reticent about their decision to leave.
 Inês knew he liked this world and the idea of helping the people in it, whatever those people were.

-“Marcel.”
-Jin said warmly.
+“Marcel,” Jin said warmly.
 “I know you think there's a good reason we came here.
-And maybe there was one: we did meet, after all, but you saw what we saw last night.
-It's not safe.”
+And maybe there is one: we did meet, after all, but you saw what we saw last night.
+We can't stay, it's not safe.”

-He squeezed his hand tight and brought him forward.
+He squeezed his hand tight and brought him forward gently.

 They walked the path of the Yuki-onna until their feet bled.
-The entire afternoon, they saw no one: no villager, nor any of the children who had told Inês they played on this trail daily.
-They had good hope that they would end up somewhere, but every turn they took seemed to lead them right back to their starting point.
-Every skeletal maple tree looked like a copy of the next, right down to their sway; so much so that Lu had tried to tie a ribbon to one in hopes of signaling their way, but when she did, a hush fell over the entire forest as the ribbon extended, connecting to every tree, impeding their movement, leaving the whole thing caught in a spiderweb of velvet red cordon.
+The entire afternoon, they saw no one: neither villagers, nor any of the children who had told Inês that they played on this trail daily.
+What's more, the sylvan borough had lost all fragrance; no longer did the scent of French Vanilla hang around in the air.
+The group had had good hope that they would end up somewhere eventually, but every turn they had taken seemed to lead them right back to their starting point.
+Every skeletal maple tree looked like a copy of the next, right down to their languish sway; so much so that Lu had tried to tie a ribbon to one in hopes of signaling their route, but when she did, a shiver had run over the entire forest as the ribbon extended, connecting to every tree a mile a minute, impeding their movement and leaving the whole thing caught in a spiderweb of velvet red cordon.

 Marcel fell to the ground in despair.